hoodiecrow/thtcl/README.md

 }
 ```

+The __evaluate__ procedure relies on some sub-procedures for processing forms:

+__lookup__ dereferences a symbol, returning the value bound to it in the given environment
+or one of its outer environments.

 ```
 proc lookup {sym env} {
     return [[$env find $sym] get $sym]
 }
 ```

+__eprogn__ evaluates _expressions_ in a list in sequence, returning the value of the last
+one.

 ```
 proc eprogn {exps env} {